Shanzhong-SUN/ShanzhongSUN/index.md

 ### [Research](https://shanzhong-sun.github.io/ShanzhongSUN/research)

-My research interests lie at the crossroads of mathematics and physics and I work on such topics as N-body problem in celestial mechanics, Fukaya category in symplectic topology, semiclassical trace formula and resurgence theory.
+My research interests lie at the crossroads of mathematics and physics, and I work on such topics as N-body problem in celestial mechanics, Fukaya category in symplectic topology, semiclassical trace formula and resurgence theory.

 More precisely, I am interested in